navinlabcode/wellDA-seq/README.md

-# sc_coassay_dna_atac
+# WellDA-seq
-Reproduce results and figures in the manuscript of single-cell DNA&amp;ATAC co-assay
+This repository includes: 1) codes for processing and analyzing wellDA-seq data, and 2) codes for repeating the analysis and figures in the manuscript.